Fire Bringer: Characters

 An antagonist at first, Colquar was an Outrider who turned Rannoch's friends over to Sgorr.
-Later on in the story, we see him kill the Lord of his new herd and become Lord himself.
+Later on in the story, he kills the Lord of his new herd and become Lord himself.
 However, after being called to meet with Sgorr about his leadership; he was captured, blinded, and forced to live in Sgorr's herd.
 However, Colquar was able to redeem himself when he was able to buy the Outriders time during the Final Battle.